jonmgeiger/jonmgeiger/README.md

 ### I'm looking forward to:
 - Interviewing for Data Science positions.
 I'm currently searching for entry-level Data Scientist positions around the Seattle, WA area, hoping to start in Summer or Fall of 2022.
 - Graduating!
 I'll be finishing my undergraduate degrees in June 2022, looking to move into the field afterwards.
 - Graduate School?
-I'm hoping to pursue a graduate degree in Applied Mathematics/Statistics, currently hoping to focus on Statistical/Machine Learning
+I'm hoping to pursue a graduate degree in Applied Mathematics/Statistics, currently looking at concentrations in Statistical/Machine Learning with applications in data science education.

 ### More information:
 - Pronouns: he/him